Ramon Bagatsing Jr.: Career

 In the 1998 general election, Bagatsing ran for the Senate under the Laban ng Demokratikong Pilipino and the Laban ng Makabayang Masang Pilipino, a coalition party founded by Joseph Estrada who was the coalition's candidate for president.
 He lost the election, gaining only 4,540,475 votes placing him 22nd in the race.

 During the presidential term of Joseph Estrada, he served as deputy executive secretary for public affairs and chief of staff to then Executive Secretary Edgardo Angara.
-He took office in 2001, replacing Vicente dela Serna who previously resigned on December 2000.
+He took office in 2001, replacing Vicente dela Serna who previously resigned in December 2000.
 He covered both congressional and local government relations with the head of the Presidential Legislative Liaison Office reporting directly to him.
 He was also once the party spokesperson of Laban ng Demokratikong Pilipino.

 In 2015, Bagatsing was appointed by President Benigno Aquino III to a four-year term as member of the Philippine Racing Commission representing horseowners.

 Ambassador to India

 In January 2019, Bagatsing was nominated by President Rodrigo Duterte to be the Ambassador of the Philippines to India with concurrent jurisdiction over Nepal.
 His nomination was confirmed by the Commission on Appointments in February 2019.
-He arrived in India on June 1, 2019 and presented his credentials to President Ram Nath Kovind on June 25.
+He arrived in India on June 1, 2019, and presented his credentials to President Ram Nath Kovind on June 25.
 He also presented his credentials to President of Nepal Bidya Devi Bhandari on September 11, 2019.

 During the COVID-19 pandemic, Ambassador Bagatsing was instrumental in the repatriation of overseas Filipino workers stranded in the country.
 He also participated in talks to secure doses of the Indian-manufactured COVID-19 vaccines COVAXIN and Covovax to the Philippines.